erikerlandson/coulomb/README.md

 `coulomb` is still under construction, but I hope to have a consumable release soon.
 Feel free to play with it in the mean time!
 I'll keep the head of `develop` branch unbroken.

+### Documentation
+API documentation for `coulomb` is available at: https://erikerlandson.github.io/coulomb/latest/api/

 #### Why name it `coulomb` ?
 `coulomb` is a library for "static units", and 'coulomb' is the "unit of static" (aka charge).